 Planning an outing for your scout troop, hiking club, or group of outdoor enthusiasts?
 There are few places in the country as picturesque and remote as Yosemite National Park.
-From the towering and ancient sequoias to the breathtaking views from the top of the Half Dome, it’s no wonder this national park attracts millions of visitors each year.
+From the towering and ancient sequoias to the breathtaking views from the top of the Half Dome, it’s no wonder this national park is one of the best group day trips from San Francisco.
 Rent a minibus to cover the 3.5-hour trek out to the park, and everyone in your group can sit comfortably, with all your backpacks and gear securely stashed in the overhead parcel racks.

 With so many world-renowned wineries and vineyards right outside city limits, adding a day or two to explore Napa Valley is a great getaway for all kinds of San Francisco groups.
 And whenever there’s alcohol involved, renting a shuttle and letting someone else handle the driving is always a good idea.
 Plus, with a private wine country tour shuttle from GOGO Charters, your wine connoisseurs call the shots—you set the route and the itinerary, and your driver will ensure everyone arrives all together and all at once, no matter what.